sharibeast/drawing-app/README.md

 ## Getting started

-you can view a live demo over at (link)
+you can view a live demo over at https://drawing-app-nine.vercel.app/

 To run it locally: